regar007/ShapesInOpenGLES2.0/README.md

 ![HeightMap](https://github.com/regar007/ShapesInOpenGLES2.0/blob/master/app/src/main/java/com/regar007/shapesinopengles20/Shapes/Screenshots/heightmap.png)

+> NOTE: some shapes will not work on some emulators.(in this case try with phone)

 > *NOTE:* if you would like to know more about modification of code to suit your purpose, you can write to me at [regar.ashok@gmail.com]().
 I would be happy to help!